fadelmajid/sawitpro-recruitment/README.md

 1. Start the application:
     ```
-    Copy code
     make docker-up

 This command will:
 - Build the Docker images.
 - Start the application and the PostgreSQL database container.

 2. Access the API:
 Once the application is running, you can access the API at http://localhost:8080.